 What are credit building credit cards?

 Credit cards for rebuilding credit are designed for people with little or no credit history or with an existing bad credit score, and who want to improve it.
 Your credit score is important as this helps lenders work out whether you’re a reliable borrower who can manage credit well.

 As a general rule, having a good credit score means you’ll be eligible for loans and credit cards that come with a lower interest rate or offer additional perks, such as an interest-free period on repayments or cashback.

 Credit cards for building credit are designed to help you improve your credit rating, but you need to make sure you use them correctly and repay the minimum amount on time each month – missed or late payments can have an adverse effect on your credit rating.
 You should also make sure you never exceed your credit limit.

-If you want to improve your credit rating, it’s important to make sure you also keep up repayments on other lines of credit you may have.
-This includes paying mobile phone contracts on time, meeting the repayments on any loans you might have and not going over an agreed limit on any overdrafts you have.
+If you want to improve your credit rating, it’s important to make sure you also keep up with repayments on other lines of credit you may have.
+This includes paying mobile phone contracts on time, meeting repayments on any loans you might have and not going over an agreed limit on any overdrafts you have.

 Who is a credit builder credit card for?